How to Make Your Car Last 200,000 Miles and More

 Where to go: A repair shop you trust.

-Smart tip: Driving evenly extends brake life and saves gas.
-Spend more for high-quality brake parts.
-Inexpensive pads wear quickly, and cheap rotors can more easily warp and cause vibrations when you’re driving.
-If you end up having to replace the rotors, it will add cost to the service.
+Smart tip: Driving smoothly extends brake life and saves gas.
+Also, spend more for high-quality brake parts.
+Inexpensive pads tend to wear quicker, and inexpensive rotors typically have less protection against corrosion, and they can more easily warp and cause vibration when you’re driving.
+Our mechanics recommend also replacing the rotors whenever pads are replaced.

 Spark Plugs

-On most cars, spark plugs and other tuneup items aren’t an issue until the 100,000-mile mark, Ibbotson says.
+Ibbotson says spark plugs and other tuneup items aren’t a problem on most cars until the 100,000-mile mark.
 Make sure to get the exact type recommended by the manufacturer.
-Incorrect plugs can wreck fuel economy and even cause engine damage.
+The wrong plugs can wreck fuel economy and even cause engine damage.

 Smart tip: When changing spark plugs, make sure the replacements are equivalent in quality to what came with the car to ensure proper performance.
 Your mechanic can advise you.